What Is a Pescatarian Diet and Is It Healthy?

 "One of the primary reasons that fish is so good for us is because of its high levels of omega-3 fats," says Axe.
 Your body needs to have a balance of both omega-3 and omega-6 fats, but most people consume far too many omega-6s from seed/vegetable oils, plant foods, and farm-raised animal products, he says.
 "Omega-3 fatty acids are considered anti-inflammatory, while omega-6s are pro-inflammatory.
 We need both types, but many people are lacking in omega-3s," he says.

-By adding fish and seafood like salmon, shrimp, and tuna to your diet, you're getting a great dose of healthy omega-3 fats to lower inflammation and counterbalance the omega-6 fats that you may be getting from other foods in your diet.
+By eating fish and seafood like salmon, shrimp, and tuna as part of a pescatarian diet, you're getting a great dose of healthy omega-3 fats to lower inflammation and counterbalance the omega-6 fats that you may be getting from other foods in your diet.

-"The combination of nutrients found in seafood also helps regulate heartbeats, reduce blood pressure and cholesterol levels, decrease blood clot formation, lower triglycerides, and prevent a heart attack or stroke," says Axe.
-And, "consuming lots of omega-3s in a pescatarian diet helps naturally treat Alzheimer's disease and other cognitive disorders," he adds.
+"The combination of nutrients found in seafood also helps regulate your heartbeat, reduce blood pressure and cholesterol levels, decrease blood clot formation, lower triglycerides, and prevent a heart attack or stroke," says Axe.

 Yes, there are omega-3s in plant-based foods.
 But they're not as easily absorbed by the body, which can be a disadvantage for non-meat-eaters.
 "Alpha-linolenic acid (ALA) is the type of omega-3 found in plant foods (like walnuts and flaxseed), while eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) are the most important omega-3 fats found in seafood and some animal products like eggs or beef," he says.